IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/create_ui_with_components.md

   <app-sample></app-sample>
 </div>
 ```

+### Run the application

-If we now save it and type `npm start` in the terminal, it will compile and build our application and launch it inside the browser.
+If we now save and type `npm start` in the terminal, it will compile and build our application and launch it inside the browser.
 If all went well, our application should be running in the browser.
-We have `welcome to demo-app` - the markup from the app component and then `sample works!`.
+We have `welcome to app` - the markup from the app component and then `sample works!`.
 This is the markup from our sample component that we just added.
 Let's now change our sample component a little by changing the text to 'This sample works very well!'.
 ```html
 <p>